SysSec-KAIST/LTESniffer/README.md

 - At least 16Gb RAM
 - 256 Gb SSD storage
 ### SDR
-Currently, LTESniffer requires USRP X310 with 2 daughterboards, especially when sniffing the uplink traffic.
-This is because sniffing the uplink traffic requires precise time synchronization between uplink and downlink subframes, which can be achieved by using two daughterboards with the same clock source from a single motherboard of USRP X310.
-Also, the "srsran_rf_set_rx_freq" function used by LTESniffer seems to only support the USRP X310 with 2 daughterboards for simultaneous reception of signals at two different frequencies.
-The function might not work with USRP X310 equipped with a single TwinRX daughterboard.
-The USRP X310 should be equipped with GPSDO to maintain stable synchronization.
-Additionally, two RX antennas are required to enable LTESniffer to decode downlink messages in transmission modes 3 and 4.
+Currently, LTESniffer supports a single USRP X310 or two USRP B-series to sniff uplink traffic.
+For using two USRP B-series, please refer to `LTESniffer-multi-usrp` branch and its [README][multi-readme].

-To sniff only downlink traffic from the base station, one can operate LTESniffer with USRP B210 which is connected to PC via a USB 3.0 port.
-Similarly, USRB B210 should be equipped with GPSDO and two RX antennas to decode downlink messages in transmission modes 3 and 4.
+To sniff only downlink traffic from the base station, LTESniffer is compatible with most SDRs that are supported by the srsRAN library (for example, USRP or BladeRF).
+The SDR should be connected to the PC via a USB 3.0 port.
+Also, it should be equipped with GPSDO and two RX antennas to decode downlink messages in transmission modes 3 and 4.
 ## Installation
-**Important note: To avoid unexpected errors, please follow the following steps on Ubuntu 18.04/20.04.**
+**Important note: To avoid unexpected errors, please follow the following steps on Ubuntu 18.04/20.04/22.04.**

 **Dependencies**
 - **Important dependency**: [UHD][uhd] library version >= 4.0 must be installed in advance (recommend building from source).
 The following steps can be used on Ubuntu 18.04.
 Refer to UHD Manual for full installation guidance.